gurucharanD/DSA-HLD-LLD/reachout.md

-Hello Katie
+Hello

-I am Guru chara, CS grad student @ CSU Long Beach, and I am looking for full time opporunities starting june 23 and I'm very interested in the opportunities for new grad at Amazon.
+I am Guru charan, CS grad student @ CSU Long Beach, and I am looking for full time opporunities starting june 23 and I'm very interested in the opportunities for new grad at Amazon.
 I would be delighted at the chance to put the skills I have learned to use with you.

 My technical skills: